charles-uno/charles-uno.github.io/_drafts/2016-12-01-data-vs-democracy.md

 ---

-Public interest in politics skyrockets during presidential campaigns.
+Public over-involvement in politics peaks during presidential elections.
 Scandals and gaffes -- regardless of their newsworthiness or even [validity](https://en.wikipedia.org/wiki/Swift_Vets_and_POWs_for_Truth) -- expand to fill the 24-hour news cycle.
 All other considerations are eclipsed by a candidate's ability to appear "genuine" on camera.
 As Doug Muder [wrote during the Democratic primaries](https://weeklysift.com/2016/02/01/undecided-with-8-days-to-go/):

 > The way you undo a smear is that you tell a more convincing story about yourself than the one your enemies are telling.
 You look straight into the camera, straight into America’s living rooms, and say, "You know me.
 You know what I’m really like."